plone/plone.app.multilingual/README.rst

       translations for the current content.

-The "Media" folder - a shared "Language Independent Folder"
+The "Assets" folder - a shared "Language Independent Folder"
 -----------------------------------------------------------

 The root language folders are used to house the content tree for the